 Before pharmaceutical medications take advantage of the iron-artemisinin connection, could taking supplemental, whole-food iron along with a high-quality artemisinin give similar benefits?
 Well, for cancer patients with anemia, this seems like a reasonable way to support the increased need for iron.

-- Take 1-3 Ferrofood on a relatively empty (15-30 minutes from food) stomach, three times per day
+- Take 1-3 Reacted Iron on a relatively empty (15-30 minutes from food) stomach, three times per day

-- Take an equal number of Artemisinin 30 minutes after taking the Ferrofood
+- Take an equal number of Artemisinin within 30 minutes of the Reacted Iron

 (1) Knovich MA, Storey JA, Coffman LG, Torti SV, Torti FM.
 Ferritin for the clinician.
 Blood Rev. 2008;23(3):95-104.